AGILEDROP/moodle-local_moopanel/README.md

 To enable communication  with MooPanel, first go in Moopanel App and folow steps to add new instance (you must copy url of Moodle).
 Moopanel App provide you an API-key which you must paste into plugin config.

+## Authorisation
+Moopanel API use API-key authorisation type.
+Please add "X-API-KEY" key and its value to header.

 ## Available endpoints
 All endpoints url starts with Moodle root url + "/local/moopanel/index.php".